Least-Squares Neural Network (LSNN) Method For Linear Advection-Reaction Equation: Discontinuity Interface: Numerical experiments

 \begin{proof} By the triangle inequality

 and the fact that

 from the proof of Lemma~3.4 in \cite{Cai2021linear}, \cref{Cea-L-d} is a direct consequence of \cref{curve-theorem}. \end{proof}

-\section{Numerical Experiments}
+\section{Numerical experiments}

-In this section, we report numerical results for both two and three dimensional test problems with piecewise constant, or variable advection velocity fields.
-Numerical integration used the midpoint rule on a uniform mesh with mesh size $h=10^{-2}$.
-The directional derivative $v_{\bm\beta}$ in the $\bm{\beta}$ direction was approximated by the backward finite difference quotient multiplied by $|{\bm\beta}|$

-where $\bar{\bm\beta}=\frac{\bm\beta}{|\bm\beta|}$ and $\rho=h/4$.
-We used the ADAM optimization algorithm \cite{kingma2015} to iteratively solve the discrete minimization problem in \eqref{discrete_minimization_functional}.
+In this section, we report numerical results for both two- and three-dimensional test problems with piecewise constant, or variable advection velocity fields.
+All numerical experiments have rectangular domains, and we used numerical integration (the midpoint rule) to implement the scheme in \cref{L-NN} (see \cite{Cai2021linear}).
+Numerical integration used a uniform mesh with mesh size $h=10^{-2}$.
+In \cref{finite_diff}, we set $\rho=h/4$ (except for the last test problem, which used $\rho=h/12$).
+We used the Adam optimization algorithm \cite{kingma2015} to iteratively solve the discrete minimization problem \eqref{discrete_minimization_functional}.
 For each numerical experiment, the learning rate started with 0.004 and was reduced by half for every 50000 iterations.
 Due to the possibility of the neural network getting trapped in a local minimum, we first trained the network with 5000 iterations 10 times, chose the weights and biases with the minimum loss function value, and trained further to get the results.

-In \cref{2d test1 table,2d test2 table,2d test3 table,2d test4 table,3d test1 table,3d test2 table}, parameters indicate the total number of weights and biases.
-We used ReLU NN function with width $n$ and depth $3=\lceil \log_2(d+1)\rceil+1$ for $d=2,\,3$, the structure of NN functions is denoted by $d$-$n$-$n$-$1$, where the $1$ is the dimension of the output.
+In \cref{2d test1 table,2d test2 table,2d test3 table,2d test4 table,2d test5 table,3d test1 table,3d test2 table,3d test3 table}, parameters indicate the total number of weights and biases, and $1/2$ in $\mathcal{L}^{1/2}$ for the relative error in the LS functional indicates the square root.
+We employed ReLU NN functions with width $n$ and depth $3=\lceil \log_2(d+1)\rceil+1$ for $d=2,\,3$.
 The basic principle for choosing the number of neurons is to start with a small number and increase the number to obtain a better approximation.
-For an automatic approach to design the architecture of DNNs for a given problem with a prescribed accuracy, see the recent work on the adaptive neural network method in \cite{LiuCai1, Cai2021DeepAdaptive}.
-In \cref{2d test1,2d test2,2d test3,2d test4,3d test1,3d test2}, by the $l^{\text{th}}$ layer breaking lines, we mean the set
+For an automatic approach to design the architecture of deep neural networks (DNNs) for a given problem with a prescribed accuracy, see the recent work on the adaptive neural network method in \cite{LiuCai1, Cai2021DeepAdaptive}.

-Breaking lines are presented to provide a better understanding of the behavior of ReLU NN function approximation along the discontinous interface.